 The full study consists of three elements:

-- Upstream oil and gas carbon risk index – A proprietary index by Verisk Maplecroft, assesses the likelihood and rigour of climate regulation on the oil and gas sector in more than 80 countries.
+- Oil and Gas Carbon Risk Index – A proprietary index by our sister company Verisk Maplecroft.
+This assesses the likelihood and potential impact of climate regulation on the oil and gas sector in more than 80 countries.

-Use the study to answer your strategic questions on carbon risk, including:
+Use the study to answer your strategic questions, including:

-1. How will the upstream carbon emissions of key global oil and gas companies evolve and compare?
+1. How do the emissions footprints of global oil and gas companies compare?

-3. How could carbon-related costs impact the value of your upstream investment portfolio?
+4. How could carbon-related costs impact the value of oil and gas investment portfolios?

-To help you identify value at risk, we calculate the potential financial liability associated with an asset’s upstream emissions, together with the impact on NPV and breakeven price, under a range of CO2 prices.
-You can also view individual asset data at the corporate or regional level, as well as climate-related financial liability on a risked or unrisked basis, to account for differences in regulatory approach.
+To help identify value at risk, we calculate the potential financial liability associated with an asset’s emissions, together with the impact on NPV.
+(And, for upstream assets, breakeven price.)
+You can view this at a regional, corporate or asset level.
+Policy and fiscal risking can be applied to account for differences in regulatory approach.

-4. What is the global emissions footprint of the upstream oil and gas industry?
+5. What is the global emissions footprint of the oil and gas industry?

-Use our interactive Upstream Carbon Emissions Tool to view a visual snapshot of how Upstream emissions are likely to evolve by country out to 2025, together with the regulatory risk.
-Delve deeper into the data to see a breakdown of emissions by source, whether at a global or country level, as well as the potential value at risk under a range of carbon prices.
+Our tool provides a snapshot of how emissions are likely to evolve by country, to 2027 and beyond, together with the regulatory risk.
+Delve deeper into the data to see a breakdown of emissions by source, as well as the potential value at risk under a range of carbon prices.